Nathnaelc/cs162-test/assignments/check_in.md

 ## Grading

-These check-in assignments are not graded.
+- These check-in assignments are not graded.
 The purpose of these assignments is to ensure that all teams are making progress throughout the semester.
-However, they do contribute to your #Communication grade on the Final Project assignment.
+- Submitting these assignments late will use up your extensions which would be silly for an assignment that should take no more than 20 minutes.